Safe Drinking Water Act

-The Safe Drinking Water Act (SDWA) is the principal federal law in the United States intended to ensure safe drinking water for the public.
+The Safe Drinking Water Act (SDWA) is the primary federal law in the United States intended to ensure safe drinking water for the public.
 Pursuant to the act, the Environmental Protection Agency (EPA) is required to set standards for drinking water quality and oversee all states, localities, and water suppliers that implement the standards.

 The SDWA applies to every public water system (PWS) in the United States.
 There are currently over 148,000 public water systems providing water to almost all Americans at some time in their lives.
 The Act does not cover private wells (in 2020, 13% of US households were served by private wells).

 The SDWA does not apply to bottled water.
 Bottled water is regulated by the Food and Drug Administration (FDA), under the Federal Food, Drug, and Cosmetic Act.

 National Primary Drinking Water Regulations

 The SDWA requires EPA to establish National Primary Drinking Water Regulations (NPDWRs) for contaminants that may cause adverse public health effects.

 The regulations include both mandatory requirements (Maximum Contaminant Levels, or MCLs; and Treatment Techniques) and nonenforceable health goals (Maximum Contaminant Level Goals, or MCLGs) for each included contaminant.
 As of 2019 EPA has issued 88 standards for microorganisms, chemicals and radionuclides.

 MCLs have additional significance because they can be used under the Superfund law as "Applicable or Relevant and Appropriate Requirements" in cleanups of contaminated sites on the National Priorities List.

 For some contaminants, EPA establishes a Treatment Technique (TT) instead of an MCL.
 TTs are enforceable procedures that drinking water systems must follow in treating their water for a contaminant.

 Federal drinking water standards are organized into six groups: